 Let's start with the basics: are you brushing your teeth often enough, for long enough, and using the correct technique?
 If you don't get this right, you're at increased risk of cavities, gum disease, bad breath and a whole load of other dental complications.

 However, a large number of Brits are brushing their teeth wrong.
-Whether it’s only brushing once a day, scrubbing too hard, rinsing after you brush, or using a brush that’s too big, there are a whole load of things that can sabotage your brushing routine.
+Whether it's only brushing once a day, scrubbing too hard, rinsing after you brush, or using a brush that's too big, there are a whole load of things that can sabotage your brushing routine.
+Check out some interesting oral hygiene statistics here.

 If you want to take good care of your teeth, it's important to choose the right toothbrush.
 These guides will take you through all the things to consider and the best products on the market, whether it's an electric or manual toothbrush you're after.